 Here are 5 ways to prepare for and maintain your evacuation vehicle:

 3. Keep your gas tank full.
 When my vehicle gets to half full, I typically fill it up.
 Not only does this ensure that I could get a far distance from my home, but it also saves on gas money.
-Not to mention, in a evacuation scenario, the lines to the gas stations are going to be filled with frustrated individuals which could lead to run ins, thus delaying your evacuation further.
+Not to mention, in an evacuation scenario, the lines to the gas stations are going to be filled with frustrated individuals which could lead to run-ins, thus delaying your evacuation further.

 4. Make sure you have extra navigational items.
 Items such as GPS, maps, and compasses included in your vehicle evacuation supplies can ensure that you know where to go and how to get there.
 To take this a step further, having non-electric navigational items can also help if your electric circuits are disrupted.